 Figure 7.
 Proportional contribution of categories.
 Articles in coastal urban ecology were categorised according to disciplinary focus, research approach, type of analysis, and main research objectives in coastal urban ecology studies ascribed to Picketts´s paradigms in, of, and for the cities.

 Figure 8.
 Network analysis.
 Analisys for co-citations of articles presented in this coastal urban ecology review, considering the three paradigms proposed.
-Each dot represents a study and the colour indicates the paradigms (in, of and for the cities).
+Each dot represents a study and the colour indicates the paradigms (in, of, and for the cities).
 Directed edges go from the article citing to the article being cited.

 References